Neurs12/fire-robot-arduino/README.md

 A funny code name for it: FIREINTHEHOLE

+## Instructions for the robot, step by step:
+- When active, the program won't run, you must turn it on using the power button.
+- When turned on, the power button handler will receive the input and compare runs, then set the task to find an object.
+- While finding an object, the robot will check for some scenarios:
+    - If the left or right IR sensor detects something, turn away from it until nothing is blocked again.
+    - If both of the sensors got blocked, switch to spray water action, but turn on strong mode.
+    - If the contact sensor gets blocked, switch to spray water action, but turn off strong mode, the water spray will be weaker.
+- Srapying contains two steps: Raise the nozzle and spray.
+    - First, raise the nozzle.
+    - Then spray, but while spraying.
+    - While running this action, it will also call the find object function again to check if the object is still there.
+If the object is no longer there, stop the spray and switch the action back to find the object.
+- After spraying is done, it'll switch to the backup action, use the wheel to go back for some time, then stop the robot, waiting for the next restart.

 ## Behind the scene
 When you import the code to Arduino, the program will set `isRunning` to false, indicates that the program is not running.